sh3ngsh3ng/Project-1/README.md

 - For the sizes smaller than 375px, elements can be adjusted to avoid overlapping.
 - For sizes larger than 1025px, elements do not overlap.
 But sizing of elements can be better adjusted.

+# Test Cases

 # Bugs
+As some functions/features interacts with one another, testing is done after the implementation of every function/feature.

+For example, during the addition of Settings Menu, the two functions added (Radius Marker & Choose Location) interacted with many other features.
+E.g. previous markers placed were not cleared, doesn't work with location button, etc. The obvious bugs were patched before other functions are added.

+Below are some of the bugs that are unresolved:

+#